kfriedrichs/pentomino-js/README.md

 An interactive pentomino board and instructions for participants.
 Pieces can either be randomly generated on the board or imported from a json file.
 The goal is to move / turn pieces until a target configuration is reached.
 Currently, instructions are logged to the console, but they could as well be spoken e.g. by a Furhat robot (see commented code in instruction_giver.js).

-### index.html
+### task_creator_steps.html

-This UI is made to generate and edit groups of shapes that can make bigger shapes.
+In this interface, you can randomly generate and place a number of pentomino pieces on a board.
+An initial and target board will be created that differ by some pentomino actions (moving or rotating pieces).
+Additionally, the interface displays snapshots, showing the transition from initial to target board step by step.
+For generation, there are the options *monocolor* and *monoshape*, a grid can be shown in the  background and the piece shapes can be selected to be excluded individually.
+By switching off *read-only*, the pieces can be moved and rotated manually.

+NOTE: The option *number of connections* is not implemented, *number of rotations* and *number of flips* are not fully implemented and can cause unwanted behaviour.

 ### interactive_ifollower_ui.html

-Interactive UI for actions in the pentomino domain.
+Prototype interactive UI for actions in the pentomino domain.

 ### simple_igiver_ui.html